LEARNAcademy/Rails-Assessments-2017/CrisPope_Week-3.md

 });
 ```
 #### 4. In a project, what piece do the HTML and CSS form (think MVC roles)?
 Explain a little bit about this piece or "layer".

 //Your Answer HTML and CSS are the view part of the MVC.
 They are what is visible to the user and what the user can interact with.

 //Googled Answer  The “View” is what is presented to the User.
 This is usually HTML, CSS and Javascript.

 A View is a collection of classes representing the elements in the user interface (all of the things the user can see and respond to on the screen, such as buttons, display boxes, and so forth).
 Usually there are many (possibly nested) Views in a single application.
 A view can query the model, but it is not supposed to change the state.

 #### 5. We learned that JQuery is a javascript library.
 What do you think a library is?
 Is it different than a framework?
-Do 5-10 min of googling to find these anwers.
+Do 5-10 min of googling to find these answers.

 A library is different from a framework.
 Bootstrap and jQuery are libraries.
 Rails, Flask and Django are frameworks.
 Frameworks can include libraries.

 Libraries have predefined classes, methods and objects that we can call on and reuse.
 They usually relate to one specific area or piece of functionality.
 You call a library function, it executes some code and then control is returned to your code.

 A framework is a structure or skeleton of your app and comes with predefined control flow with empty spaces for the developer to fill and extend.